-This was going to be our first stay at a Singita property and we were very curious to see if the company’s reputation as one of the top safari brands in Africa is well deserved.
+This was going to be our first stay at a Singita property, and we were very curious to see if the company’s reputation as one of the top safari brands in Africa is well deserved.
 Would the Sabora camp turn out as exceptional as we had hoped?

 Check availability for Singita Sabora Tented Camp on Kiwi Collection or see what others think on TripAdvisor.

-The camp is situated in the Western part of Serengeti, known as Grumeti, and it is a huge swathe of land: 350,000 acres.
-That’s almost as vast territory as the Maasai Mara National Reserve in Kenya.
+The camp is situated in the Western part of Serengeti, known as Grumeti, and it is a vast swath of land: 350,000 acres.
+That’s almost as large a territory as the Maasai Mara National Reserve in Kenya.

 All of it is managed by Singita, which has only five small camps and lodges in the area — but what makes it extra special is that only their guests have exclusive access to the Reserve.

 It's a remarkable feat to create the sense of an authentic Safari experience and yet offer a stay as comfortable as at the Singita Sabora Tented Camp.

 Categories: Adventure vacation, Classic luxury, Colonial style, Eco travel, Editor's Pick, Family vacation, Glamping, Honeymoon, Local flavor, Lodges, Private villas, Quiet location, Relaxing vacation, Romantic, Safari, Secluded location, Wildlife travel,

 Rate per night: From $1,400 USD

 *The rate is only approximate and is based on our own independent research, at the time of writing.
 We cannot guarantee the rate in any way.Check room rates and book